 A special diet, not based on a medical condition but including nutrient concentrates and supplements may be served with written instruction from the children’s physician and written permission from the Parents.
 Parents are responsible for providing all food if the child requires a specialty menu (vegetarian, Kosher, etc.) and Wisconsin Youth Company requires a written request from the Parents for this accommodation.

 Wisconsin Youth Company does not allow privately owned animals on our program premises.
 When picking up or dropping off children, Parents may not bring pets into the program site or to areas where children are playing outside.
 Any unintentional contact with animals will be handled by staff.
 Staff may ask the person in control of the animal to remove it from the area where the children are playing (on-site or off-site) and explain our animal policy.
 If the animal is not removed from the program area, staff will either move children inside or to another area.
 In cases of loose or stray animals, staff will bring children inside and (if necessary) contact animal control.

-For educational or display purposes, the local zoo or humane society may bring in animals if they provide evidence of general liability insurance and Wisconsin Youth Company is named as an additionally insured on their policy.
+For educational or display purposes, a local zoo, humane society, or other educational program working with live animals may bring in animals if they provide evidence of general liability insurance and Wisconsin Youth Company is named as an additionally insured on their policy.
 Parents will be notified in advance of any animals being brought into program.
 Field trips may include animal petting areas.
 If children come into contact with animals on field trips, children will be closely supervised and will wash their hands with soap and water, before and after contact with the animals.

 In the unlikely event that an animal bites a child, 911 will be called in order to secure the animal and verify rabies shots.
 Staff will also notify Parents.
 Staff will provide first aid and will document the bite.